 Figure S4: Extrapolating analytic solution comparison for PEARL simulation results for broad Se ratios considering default PEARL regional lower boundary conditions.
 Points indicate the value of the long-term pesticide concentrations at the leaching depth, with the x-axis representing the value of the maximum from the 100 realisations of the analytic solution and the y-axis representing the value of the 80th percentile of the last 20 years from the 200 year PEARL simulation.
 The different colours of the points are associated with the values of KOM [L kg-1] (orange being lower and violet being higher).
 The comparison was carried out for scenarios A – Kremsmunster, B- Hamburg, C- Okehampton, D – Jokionen, E- Chateaudun, F – Thiva, G- Piacenza, H – Porto, and I – Sevilla.
 RMS denotes the root-mean-square distance of log10 concentrations from the 1:1 line.
+Note δcor=0.316.

 When looking at the overall spread of points across the 1:1 line, we can associate a trend between the RMS distance from the 1:1 line and the average temperature of the given regions (Figure S5).
 This suggests that, while there is a clear mathematical explanation as to why we see issues with regards to Porto and Seville (i.e. the asymptotic solution often fails the asymptotic validity criteria), there appears to be a link between high temperatures and spread along the 1:1 line.